 Easter eggs become something entirely new with these adorable hot air balloons from Snowdrop and Company.
 They’ll make a whimsical decoration for your little one’s room, or could be used to stash secret treats.
 Get the details on how they’re made at Snowdrop and Company.

-This idea is as easy as putting paint to paper, literally.
-Perfect for toddler hands, easy-to-grip easter eggs make an awesome addition to any artsy afternoon.
+Perfect for toddler hands, easy-to-grip plastic Easter eggs make an awesome addition to any artsy afternoon.
 Find out what kind of paint to use, and other handy tips, over at Buggy and Buddy.

 How cute are these little bees from Tried & True?
 We love how simple they are—you can craft a flock of them in no time and string them up to add some color to your space.
 To get the full instructions, visit Tried & True.

-Easter eggs … if you’ve got a few (or 100) laying around after the big day, then you can easily set up this sweet sensory project we spotted over at Little Bins for Little Hands.
-All you’ll need is soap, water and enthusiastic kiddos.
+Easter eggs … if you’ve got a few (or 100) laying around after the big day, then you can easily set up this sensory project we spotted over at Little Bins for Little Hands.
+All you’ll need is soap, water and enthusiastic kids.
 Wondering where sensory master Sarah got all her gear?
 Find out over at Little Bins for Little Hands.

 How awesome are these frozen yogurt molds from Mama.
 Papa.
 Bubba?
-A perfect way to give your little people an Easter treat without all the sugar, the hardest part of this brilliant idea is making a place for the popsicle sticks.
+The hardest part of this brilliant idea is making a place for the popsicle sticks.
 With just a little planning (and an electric tool) you’ll be on your way.
 Hop on over to Mama.
 Papa.
-Bubba for the how-to.
+Bubba to find out how it's done.

 We love this craft-meets-learning activity from I Can Teach My Child.
-Little ones will have a blast practicing their numbers while building fine motor skills.
+Kids will have a blast practicing their numbers while building fine motor skills.
 Once it’s done, they’ve got a cute playtime-ready snake.
 Get all the details at I Can Teach My Child.

-You’ve always wanted to serve up lunch bento-style, and here’s a way to do so without having to buy all those little containers.
+You’ve always wanted to try a bento-style lunch, and here’s a way to do so without having to buy all those little containers.
 Using eggs and an egg carton, serve up a meal that’s functional and fun.
 We love the way Kara of A Kailo Chic Life even included an egg-shaped rice krispie treat!
 Get more fun ideas from A Kailo Chic Life here.

 — Gabby Cullen and Susie Foresman